At What Age Do Pitbull’s Stop Growing?

 People think that just like any other medium-size dog, the Pitbull doesn’t grow after one year of age.
 In some cases, this is the truth.
 It depends on the type of Pitbull that you might have.

-With the American Pitbull, that are muscular and really strong, they are growing stronger muscles during their second year.
+With the American Pitbull, which are muscular and really strong, they are growing stronger muscles during their second year.
 They might still grow in height, but this is mostly because of muscle gain.

 Things to Consider When You Want to Know if Your Pitbull Has Stopped Growing